Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

 A bail bondsman could also be very helpful and resourceful in explaining determining if someone was arrested, navigating the search process, and answering any questions pertaining to the legalities of bail.

-Calling the local jail and/or police department is the primary option for recent arrests, but for older arrests either VINElink or Hawaii’s Adult Criminal Information (eCrim) site are recommended.
+Calling the local jail and/or police department is the primary option for recent arrests, but for older arrests, either VINElink or Hawaii’s Adult Criminal Information (eCrim) site is recommended.
 VINE is also a reliable online source for viewing mugshots.

 With many loopholes and caveats pertaining to information available to the public, many records released soon after an arrest will only show partial information; that which is confidential, pending, subject to the statute of limitations, or otherwise protected will be withheld and the interested person will receive a redacted version if the full record is not yet available.